neilpa/circulate/README.md

     '<action>[ <argument> ...]\r'

+In terms of CoreBluetooth this string value encodes to an NSData object and is written to the peripheral's `-writeValue:forCharacteristic:type:` method.
+Response values are similar ASCII strings and always terminated with a carriage return

+    '<response>[...]\r'

+The response value is sent to the peripheral delegate's `-didUpdateValueForCharacteristic:error:` method.
+This method may be called multiple times if the return value is too large for a single payload.
+If that's the case keep appending the returned data until you see a response terminated with a carriage return.

 This is especially unintuitive when considering GATT characteristics are designed to represent one datum that can may be read and/or written.

-In terms of CoreBluetooth this translates to writing the command string to the peripheral's `-writeValue:forCharacteristic:type:` method and later getting the response or return value on your delegate's `-didUpdateValueForCharacteristic:error:` method.
-Response values are also ASCII strings.
-Fore example, reading the current temperature will return a string like '123.4'.

 #### Temperature commands